LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. method:: value_list(colName::string)
    :noindex:

-   This method executes an associated block for each value in the named value list.
+   Executes an associated block for each value in the named value list.
 Requires a single parameter, the name of a field from the current layout which has a value list assigned to it.